Updated on July 26, 2022 by Sarina

 Both have very low moisture retention.
 This low absorbancy makes both materials unsuitable for making clothes for summer/hot weather.
 The sweat on your body will be retained, and your polyester/nylon clothes are of no help here.
 But polyester is better than Nylon in this aspect.

 Nylon fiber has some stretch and is used to make figure-hugging clothes.
 Stockings were once called ‘nylons’ because they were famously made of Nylon.
-The nylon stockings were extremely popular in the 1940s.
+The nylon stockings were very popular in the 1940s.
 Before elastane, was used Nylon was the stretch material- In the 1950s, stretch nylon pants were very popular.
 With the introduction of spandex fibers (1959), the stretch capacity of Nylon has increased a great deal.
 Nylon and spandex knits are used extensively to make clothes, including sportswear and swimwear.
 Nylon nets or fine nylons are famous in dressmaking as sheer material for veils etc.

 Which one of nylon or polyester is better for winter?
 Nylon is usually used in winter clothes and windbreakers.